Sow2000-bot/Backend-for-a-Web-Forum/README.md

-# Estimated hours spent on the project
-We spent around 50 hours for this project.
+# Backend for a Web Forum

 # Description how we tested our code #
 To test the provided code, we used following the steps below: